MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/diagnostics.md

 The <xref:microsoft.quantum.diagnostics.dumpmachine> and <xref:microsoft.quantum.diagnostics.dumpregister> callables instruct target machines to provide diagnostic information about all currently allocated qubits or about a specific register of qubits, respectively.
 Each target machine varies in what diagnostic information is provided in response to a dump instruction.
-The <xref:Microsoft.Quantum.Simulation.QuantumSimulator> target machine, for instance, provides the host program with the state vector that it uses internally to represent a register of qubits.
+The <xref:microsoft.quantum.machines.full-state-simulator> target machine, for instance, provides the host program with the state vector that it uses internally to represent a register of qubits.
-By comparison, the <xref:Microsoft.Quantum.Simulation.ToffoliSimulator> target machine provides a single classical bit for each qubit.
+By comparison, the <xref:microsoft.quantum.machines.toffoli-simulator> target machine provides a single classical bit for each qubit.

- To learn more about the <xref:Microsoft.Quantum.Simulation.QuantumSimulator>'s `DumpMachine` output, take a look at the dump functions section of our [testing and debugging article](xref:microsoft.quantum.techniques.testing-and-debugging#dump-functions).
+ To learn more about the <xref:microsoft.quantum.machines.full-state-simulator>'s `DumpMachine` output, take a look at the dump functions section of our [testing and debugging article](xref:microsoft.quantum.techniques.testing-and-debugging#dump-functions).

 ## Facts and Assertions ##